 Letting Agency fees

 For further information about your rights when dealing with letting agents please see Shelter’s website.

-The council can fine agents £5,000 if they do not display their fees properly.
-If your agent is not displaying their fees properly, please report them to Trading Standards.
 We promise that within 28 days of receiving a report we will let you know what action we are taking.
+We will also help you get your money back.

 The consumer helpline will assess your problem and pass it on to Trading Standards if it's appropriate.

 Citizens Advice consumer helpline

 Telephone: 03454 04 05 06

 Textphone: 18001 03454 04 05 06

 Open Monday to Friday, 9am to 5pm.
 Closed on bank holidays.
-Find out about call charges.

 You can also use an online form or write to the consumer helpline - make sure you mention that you want to report a trader to Trading Standards.